The Autodeposition of Coatings on Galvanized Substrates 932355

 THE INCREASING CORROSION protection performance requirements demanded of automotive components have resulted in greater use of galvanized or galvannealed steel for these parts.
-Although the autodeposition process has long been used for the coating of cold- or hot-rolled steel, simultaneous application to steel and zinc is problematic due to the different reactivity of the metals
+Although the autodeposition process has long been used for the coating of cold- or hot-rolled steel, simultaneous application to steel and zinc is problematic due to the different reactivity of the metals1.

 The recent development of an autodeposition process improvement that enables simultaneous coating of steel and galvanized steel has allowed autodeposition technology to address this growing market.
 Furthermore, this new coating process maintains the environmental attractiveness and operating advantages inherent to autodeposition.

 This paper describes the autodeposition process and examines the corrosion performance of autodeposition coatings over a variety of substrates in a cyclic corrosion test.
 Comparison is made to the performance of a standard finishing system used in the automotive component market.